steemit/smt-whitepaper/smt-manual/manual.md

 Tokens flow from SMT emissions into the reward fund.
 The blockchain uses algorithms to decide:

-- (1) How to divide the token-wide rewards among posts
+- (1) How to divide the token-wide rewards among posts.
-- (2) How to divide rewards within a post among the author and curators (upvoters) of that post
+- (2) How to divide rewards within a post among the author and curators (upvoters) of that post.

 The algorithms to solve these problems operate as follows: